 - Apple Cider Vinegar acid breaks down the bones to release more collagen into the broth

-- Onions or leeks
+- Onions and/or garlic

 - Carrots and/or daikon radish